-Prerequisite: Passing score on or exemption from the ELM or credit in MATH 093.
+Prerequisite: Multiple Measures Placement in GE-level Mathematics, or credit in MATH 093 or MATH 196QR or MATH 196S or equivalent.
 Not a required course in the major.
 Recommended for incoming Computer Science majors with limited computing experience as well as those considering a major in Computer Science.
 Introduction to the Computer Science major and profession.
-Main focus on developing problem solving, algorithm development and programming skills, and acquiring critical thinking abilities ,especially when applied to Computer Science.
-Additional emphasis on orientation to the University, campus resources, study skills, motivation and career awareness.
+Main focus on developing problem solving, algorithm development and programming skills, and acquiring critical thinking abilities, especially when applied to computer science.
+Additional emphasis on orientation to the university, campus resources, study skills, motivation and career awareness.

 COMP 110/L. Introduction to Algorithms and Programming and Lab (3/1)